Orin-beep/HOTSPOT/README.md

 # Format of the output file
 1. The format of the input file should be a fasta file that contains one or more plasmid contigs (complete plasmids are also ok).
-If an input contig is too short (e.g., <1000 bp), it's possible that **Prodigal** can predict no protein.
+If an input contig is too short (e.g., <1.5kbp), it's possible that **Prodigal** can predict no protein.
 In this case, HOTSPOT will not output any result for this contig.
 2. The output file format is a csv file containing the predicted host taxonomic lineage information of input plasmid contigs.
 Each row represents the prediction result for one input contig. **Contig** is the contig accession number from the input.

 | Contig | phylum | class | order | family | genus | species |